rancher/docs/content/rancher/v2.5/en/cluster-provisioning/hosted-kubernetes-clusters/eks/_index.md

 {{% tabs %}}
 {{% tab "Rancher v2.5.8+" %}}

 The `eks-refresh-cron` setting is deprecated.
-It has been migrated to the `eks-refresh` setting, which is an integer in seconds.
+It has been migrated to the `eks-refresh` setting, which is an integer representing seconds.

 The default value is 300 seconds.